sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/docs/new_sensor.md

 #include <SparkFun_FOO_Arduino_Library.h>
 ```

-the you need to include one extra line in **compile-sketch.yml** so that the less-than and greater-than are changed automatically to double-quotes:
+then you need to include one extra line in **compile-sketch.yml** so that the less-than and greater-than are replaced automatically with double-quotes:

 ```c++
       - name: Update FOO